kksy/Project3-BlueShare/README.md

 #### Description

 Agra share is a platform for users to rent out their agricultural equipment, especially the ones that are not used that often anymore, but they do not want to sell them.
-Users can
+Lenders can create a listing, upload an image and change the loan status.
+Borrowers can reserve the item and contact the lender through email.

-<b>Project Link:</b> https://stretchapp.herokuapp.com/
+<b>Project Link:</b> [http://agrashare.herokuapp.com](http://agrashare.herokuapp.com/)

 <b>Team Members:</b> Tobias Letcher, Asep Norzai, Ravi Chada, Kylie Sy

 #### Main Technologies